How to Care for your Moonlit Sleep Bedlinen

 Do you iron your sheets?

-Organic Cotton Sheets that do not have any potentially toxic anti-wrinkle finishes will come out of the washing machine looking wrinkled.
+Organic cotton bedding that doesn't have any potentially toxic anti-wrinkle finishes, will come out of the washing machine looking wrinkled.
 Some wrinkles will come out with line drying or tumble drying, but some will not.
-This is completely normal for pure organic cotton sheets.
+This is completely normal for pure organic cotton bedlinen.

-Once the sheets have been slept in and played on more wrinkles will come out, and this is how we roll at our place!
+Once your bedlinen has been slept in and played on more wrinkles will come out, and this is how we roll at our place!
 But just because we don’t iron ours, doesn’t mean that you can’t - We suggest a warm iron if needed.